Soubi8/jenkins/README.md

 ### [Solid-Realworld](https://github.com/solidjs/solid-realworld)&nbsp;&nbsp;&nbsp;&nbsp;[Realworld-Springboot-Java](https://github.com/raeperd/realworld-springboot-java)

-## Getting started
+# Getting started

 ## Environment provisioning

+### Containerized Jenkins Master and Agent

+### Provisioning the Dev and Prod environments

-Terraform is expecting the credentials from a _profile_ variable, which is currently set to _terraform_ in [terraform/variables.tf](terraform/variables.tf).
+Terraform is expecting the credentials from a _profile_ variable, which is currently set to _terraform_ in [variables.tf](terraform/variables.tf).
 It is required for the terraform to connect to the AWS.
 More on the credentials for AWS [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config).

     terraform init      # To load the modules terraform plan      # To view the planned provisioning (optional) terraform apply     # To provision the infrastructure

 Terraform provisions two AWS EC2 instances, applies a security group to allow inbound SSH, HTTP and HTTPS access, as well as outbound communication.
-Variables can be viewed and edited in [terraform/variables.tf](terraform/variables.tf) file.
+Provisioner runs Ansible to setup the EC2 instances according to the [playbook](terraform/playbook_aws/main.yml).
+It installs and configures nginx, docker and other dependencies to run the applications.

-In addition it creates two DNS A records for domain _epam.pp.ua_ in Cloudflare, more on this in the next section (_optional_).
+In addition, terraform creates two DNS A records for domain _epam.pp.ua_ in Cloudflare, more on this in the next section.

 ### Cloudflare module (optional):